Polavaram Project: Fresh water coastal reservoir

 Fresh water coastal reservoirs can be established in the shallow sea area by constructing sea dikes / bunds/ causeway up to the depth of 20 meters from the coast line.
-Water can be pumped from this artificial fresh water lagoon throughout the year for meeting agriculture, etc. needs.
+Water can be pumped from this artificial freshwater lagoon throughout the year for meeting agriculture, etc. needs.
 Also top surface of the dike can be used as coastal road & rail rout.
 The proposed dikes would be similar to the land reclamation of North Sea area called Delta Works in Netherlands or Saemangeum Seawall in South Korea.
 The earth bunds / dikes located on sea bed at 20 meters below the sea level, is lesser challenging technically when compared to Saemangeum Seawall project which is having 36 meters average water depth.

-The sea area up to 20 meters depth adjacent to coast line between the locations (near 16°19′19″N 81°42′22″E) where Vashista Godavari, the right side branch of the Godavari river, is joining the sea and the mouth of the Gundlakamma River (near 15°34′09″N 80°13′49″E), is highly suitable for creating the fresh water coastal reservoir.
+The sea area up to 20 meters depth adjacent to coast line between the locations (near 16°19′19″N 81°42′22″E) where Vashista Godavari, the right side branch of the Godavari river, is joining the sea and the mouth of the Gundlakamma River (near 15°34′09″N 80°13′49″E), is highly suitable for creating the freshwater coastal reservoir.
 The average width of the sea up to 20 m depth is nearly 16 km wide and the length of the sea dikes is nearly 200 km.
 The area of the coastal reservoir would be nearly 2900 km2.
 A barrage would be constructed across the Vashista Godavari river (near 16°19′41″N 81°43′15″E) near Antervedi Pallipalem town.
 A flood canal (1.5 km long) from this barrage would feed Godavari river water to the coastal reservoir.
 With 70 tmcft live storage above the full supply level of its canals and another 100 tmcft above the spillway sill level, Polavaram reservoir will assist in moderating the Godavari flood water to make adequate water flow to the coastal reservoir.